michamos/RPP-online-hep-info/content.md

     Test4Theory allows volunteers to run simulations of high-energy particle physics on their home computers.
 The results are submitted to a database which is used as a common resource by both experimental and theoretical scientists working on the Large Hadron Collider at CERN. <http://lhcathome.web.cern.ch/projects/test4theory>

 * **Particle Adventure:**
-    One of the most popular websites for learning the fundamentals of matter and force.
+    One of the most popular websites for learning the fundamentals of matter and forces.
 An award-winning interactive tour of quarks, neutrinos, antimatter, extra dimensions, dark matter, accelerators and particle detectors from the Particle Data Group of Lawrence Berkeley National Laboratory.
 Simple elegant graphics and translations into 16 languages. <http://particleadventure.org/>

 * **Phantom of the Universe:**
     A planetarium show about dark matter that covers astrophysics, an underground experiment, and the LHC.
 The show is present in more than 510 planetariums in 66 countries worldwide and has been translated into 21 languages.
 It has been seen by about 4 million people.
 It is distributed to planetariums for free. <http://phantomoftheuniverse.com/>